Triplesee/Large-Multimodal-Model/documents/LMM Introduction.md

 3. Space for improvement, particularly on information extraction from multiple documents per page, handling annotation, text grounding, and accurate claim match.
 ---
 # Next steps:
-1. further research on model fine tuning including llm and vision models.
+1. Further research on model fine tuning including llm and vision models.

-2. research on few shot learning for lmm.
-3. start the experiments on existing advanced LMM.
+2. Start trying some of the advanced LMM such as InternVL, LLaVA-1.6, TextMonkey, LayoutLLM etc.

 ---
 # Recommendations

-1. Experimenting on some of the advanced LMM such as InternVL, LLaVA-1.6, TextMonkey, LayoutLLM etc.

-2. Keep monitoring the development of LMM as it is still a very active research topic.
+1. Keep monitoring the development of LMM as it is still a very active research topic.

+2. To conduct experiments to see if LMM is capable of doing specific document understanding tasks.
+This will involve more comprehensive evaluation on model performance, throughput, and resource required.

+3. To explore if we can create and utilise synthethic documents data for more targeted experiments.

-3. Start planning on Vector Database for image/document data when building the ATO vector databases.
+4. Start planning on Vector Database for image/document data when building the ATO vector databases.

 ---